utk-cs340-fall23/ClassInfo/schedule.md

 **November 17**

-Sprint 4 mid point (note, there will be not sprint 4 review meeting, the final presentation with demo will replace the sprint 4 review meeting)
+Sprint 4 mid point (note, there will be no sprint 4 review meeting, the final presentation with demo will replace the sprint 4 review meeting)

 - Engineering Vols Connect
 - Fragrance Finder